Democracy and Development

 Module Learning Aims

-By the end of this course, students will be familiar with the major debates about how different institutions matter for development.
+By the end of this module, students will be familiar with the major debates about how different institutions matter for development.

 Recommended Reading List

-- Attendance at tutorials and response paper: 7%
+- Attendance at tutorials and response papers: 7%